veg/phylotree.js/docs/_build/html/_sources/fundamentals.rst.txt

 -------------

 In order to render a phylotree, an SVG element needs to present in the body of the document.
-One can specify which svg to render to with the following function.
+One can specify which svg to render within with the following function.

 .. autofunction:: phylotree.svg